timo-cmd2/roku/README.md

-# The Genji programming language
+# The Genshi programming language

-The Genji language: A functional and imperative language with a touch of Lisp.
+The Genshi language: A functional and imperative language with a touch of Lisp.
 Inspired by Hy